heartysoft/res/src/res/Res.Protocol/Protocol.md

         - String representing body.
 Upto client to decide how to use this.

+##2.
+Subscribe

+Comes from client to router socket.

+###Message Format
+1. [Return Address] :
+    - Routing frames.
+    - An ordered array of frames, as requests may be brokered.
+2. Empty
+    - Denotes end of routing frames.
+3. Protocol
+    - "Res01"
+    - Request protocol.
+Currently, onlt Res01 is supported.
+4. Command
+    - RegisterSubscriptions ["RS"]
+5. RequestId
+	- Request Identifier.
+This will be passed back as part of response enabling client to correlate.
+6. <code>**SubscriberId**</code>
+	- Unique subscriber id.
+7. <code>**Count** int </code>
+	- Number of subscriptions being registered.
+8. One per subscription
+	1. <code>**SubscriptionRequestId** int</code>
+		- Index of subscription request (can be used for client correlation).
+	2. <code>**Context** string</code>
+		- Context for subscription.
+Exact match is required for events.
+	3. <code>**Filter** string</code>
+		- Filter.
+Prefix (i.e. starts with) match is required on the stream.
+	4. <code>**Start Time** datetime</code>
+		- When to start the subscription, if it does not already exist.
+	5. <code>**Current Time** datetime</code>
+		- Current time.

+##3.
+FetchEvents
+Used to fetch events for subscriptions.

+###Message Format:
+1. [Return Address] :
+    - Routing frames.
+    - An ordered array of frames, as requests may be brokered.
+2. Empty
+    - Denotes end of routing frames.
+3. Protocol
+    - "Res01"
+    - Request protocol.
+Currently, onlt Res01 is supported.
+4. Command
+    - FetchEvents ["FE"]
+5. <code>**Count** int </code>
+	- Number of subscriptions being requested.
+6. One per subscription
+	1. <code>**SubscriptionId** long</code>
+	2. <code>**SuggestedCount** int<code>
+		- The number of events for this subscription to fetch.
+This is a suggestion, and the actual number of events returned may be larger.
+Events matching the timestamp of the "last" event will be included.
+	3. <code>**Current Time** datetime</code>
+		- Current time.

+##4.
+Progress Subscriptions
+Acknowledge previous events, progress subscription.

+###Message Format:
+1. [Return Address] :
+    - Routing frames.
+    - An ordered array of frames, as requests may be brokered.
+2. Empty
+    - Denotes end of routing frames.
+3. Protocol
+    - "Res01"
+    - Request protocol.
+Currently, onlt Res01 is supported.
+4. Command
+    - ProgressSubscription ["PS"]
+5. <code>**Count** int </code>
+	- Number of subscriptions being requested.
+6. One per subscription
+	1. <code>**SubscriptionId** long</code>
+	2. <code>**Current Time** datetime</code>
+		- Current time.

 #Result Format In General
 1. [Routing Frames]
 2. Empty